Monday, January 25, 2016

 I went to New Bethel for six years.

-My second sister next to me went to New Bethel from the first to the fourth grade.
+My second sister, next to me, attended New Bethel from first to fourth grade.

-My third sister attended New Bethel from the first to second grade.
+My third sister attended New Bethel from the first to the second grade.

 We would ride the school bus eleven miles to school.

-On the school bus we would sing song to pass the time.
+On the school bus, we would sing songs to pass the time.

-Some of the song we sang on the big yellow school bus were Sugar Shack, Hang down Your Head Tom Doodle, Found a Peanut, and Honeycomb.
+Some of the songs we sang on the big yellow school bus were Sugar Shack, Hang Down Your Head Tom Doodle, Found a Peanut, and Honeycomb.

 Bertha Hester taught me in the first and second grades.